near/docs/docs/validator/staking.md

 3. **Important: be sure to create a backup of your Seed Recovery Phrase.**
 4. Remember to use the [BetaNet wallet](https://wallet.betanet.near.org)!

-## Install Near-Shell
+## Install Near-Cli
-Near-Shell does not need to be installed on the same machine as the validator.
+Near-Cli does not need to be installed on the same machine as the validator.

 **Important: It is recommended to be installed on a separate machine for increased security.**